 As we age, our bones go through a lot of degeneration.
 This is due to several factors such as exercise, nutrition, genetics, and hormonal problems.
 Decreased bone density leads to bones becoming fragile over time.
 This leads to an increase in the risk of conditions such as osteoporosis.

-The absence of adequate oxygen may lead to several gastrointestinal problems such as diarrhoea, nausea, constipation, bloat, etc. Maintaining adequate vitamin B12 levels prevents these discomforting symptoms and keeps your gut health in perfect condition.
+The absence of adequate oxygen may lead to several gastrointestinal problems, such as diarrhea, nausea, constipation, bloat, etc. Maintaining adequate vitamin B12 levels prevents these discomforting symptoms and keeps your gut health in perfect condition.

-As the World Health Organization confirms, obesity leads to millions of death each year around the world.
+As the World Health Organization confirms, obesity leads to millions of deaths each year around the world.
 When you have a vitamin B12 deficiency, you often experience symptoms such as tiredness, weakness, shortness of breath, dizziness, and more.
-This interferes with your ability to work out regularly and loose weight in the long run.
+This interferes with your ability to work out regularly and lose weight in the long run.

-Adequate levels of vitamin B12 help create more myelin in your body.
-This compound acts as a protective cover that surrounds your nerves and improves your hearing and reduces the risk of tinnitus.
+Adequate levels of vitamin B12 helps create more myelin in your body.
+This compound acts as a protective cover that surrounds your nerves, improves your hearing, and reduces the risk of tinnitus.

 Low levels of this vitamin disrupt the functioning of the red blood cells.
-This leads to a weakening of your immune system and may lead to lowered defence against diseases.
+This leads to a weakening of your immune system and may lead to lowered defense against diseases.

 The health benefits of vitamin B12 are numerous.
 Optimum levels of this micronutrient have a great impact on not just your physical health but also your cognitive functioning.
 It corrects critical body functions and treats several diseases.
-If you want to include vitamin B12 in your diet, we recommend that you should take advice from your physician before starting any supplements.
+If you want to include vitamin B12 in your diet, we recommend that you take your physician’s advice before starting any supplements.